matrixinfer-ai/kthena/docs/kthena/docs/architecture/kthena-router.md

 **Standalone Binary**: Deployed as an independent binary (not as a plugin for existing proxies like Envoy), ensuring lightweight operation, minimal dependencies, user-friendly experience, and simple deployment.

-**Seamless Integration**: Seamlessly compatible with existing API Router infrastructure, whether based on Nginx, Envoy, or other proxies, maximizing reuse of existing API router capabilities such as authentication and authorization.
+**Seamless Integration**: Seamlessly compatible with existing API Gateway infrastructure, whether based on Nginx, Envoy, or other proxies, maximizing reuse of existing API Gateway capabilities such as authentication and authorization.

 **Model-Aware Routing**: Leverages metrics obtained from inference engines to enable better AI traffic scheduling and improved inference performance.